Find distinguished name (LDAP path for the object)

-If you are working with command line tools to manage the active directory then you will require a LDAP path as an input for the commands (like dsget, dsmod), how to find the ldap path? or ldap dn
+If you are working with command-line tools to manage the active directory then you will require an LDAP path as an input for the commands (like dsget, dsmod), how to find the LDAP path? or LDAP DN

 Command to find the LDAP path for OU